vladsaveliev/sequana/CONTRIBUTING.rst

 Sequana pull request guidelines
 ================================

-Pull requests are always welcome, and the Scipy community appreciates any help you give.
+Pull requests are always welcome, and the Sequana community appreciates any help you give.

 When submitting a pull request, we ask you check the following: